 And we get it: When you suffer from debilitating headaches, anything that claims it might aid in migraine prevention seems like it’s worth a try.
 But while supplements might be touted as a magic pill, there’s more to the story.

 First, the good news: Studies have shown promising results on using them to treat migraine attacks.
-“I recommend supplements for almost all of my patients,” says Sara Crystal, a Board Certified Neurologist and Headache Specialist.
+“I recommend supplements for almost all of my patients,” says Dr. Sara Crystal, board-certified neurologist, headache specialist, and Cove Medical Director.

 But, like anything, they aren’t beneficial for everyone, and they can come with unintended side effects.
 “It’s important to consult with a doctor to ensure that you are taking supplements that are safe and effective, and at the recommended doses,” adds Crystal.
 “Some have better evidence of efficacy than others, and some can potentially be harmful.”

 What else should you know?
 Here are all the details on using supplements for migraine treatment.